Lcrucial1f/MPS-CLIP/README.md

 image_root: 'YOUR_OWN_PATH/rsitmd'
 ```

-Annotation files are in `data/finetune`.
+The annotation files for the datasets are located in the `data/finetune` directory.

 ---